mtoensing/simpletoc/readme.txt

 Requires at least: 5.9
 Donate link: https://marc.tv/out/donate
 Tested up to: 6.0
-Stable tag: 5.0.23
+Stable tag: 5.0.24
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Works out of the box.
 Adds a custom Table of Contents Gutenberg block.
+No CSS and JavaScript is loaded and does not slow down your website.

 == Description ==